Mayor Emanuel taps Mike Madigan ally Silvana Tabares for 23rd Ward seat

 Tabares is a close ally of Madigan’s.
 She’s the state central committeewoman in the 3rd Congressional District, where Madigan is the state central committeeman.

-Tabares’ election to the party leadership post — which gave her a vote on Madigan remaining as chairman of the state Democratic Party — was a top priority of the powerful House speaker in last month’s primary.
+Tabares’ election to the party leadership post — which gave her a vote on Madigan remaining as chairman of the state Democratic Party — was a top priority of the powerful House speaker in the March primary.
 Tabares’ name was above Madigan’s on the yard signs that blanketed the 13th Ward before the primary.

 All of that has led some political observers to conclude that Zalewski’s resignation may have been part of another Chicago-style backroom deal.